Minocycline for Rheumatoid Arthritis

 How It Works

 Minocycline is a tetracycline antibiotic.
 It fights bacteria in your body.
-It is not clear how minocycline works to reduce the activity of rheumatoid arthritis, although it may work by reducing the action of certain proteins that erode cartilage.2
+It is not clear how minocycline works to reduce the activity of rheumatoid arthritis.
+It may work by reducing the action of certain proteins that erode cartilage.

 Why It Is Used